CO2 as the Primary Driver of Climate Change During the Phanerozoic

 Solar Variability

 We know that the Sun was only about 70% as bright as it is today when the Earth was formed.
 This is the basic physics of solar evolution we've understood since Carl Sagan, who did the relevant calculations.
 The Sun fuses hydrogen into helium, and as it does the density of the solar core increases, and so fusion must occur at a faster rate to balance gravity.
-Consequently, the Sun has been getting brighter with time, though it's only significant on geologic time scales.
-TSI can be accurately calculated for any time in Earth's geologic history.[3]
+Consequently, the Sun has been getting brighter with time, though this is only significant on long geologic time scales.
+In fact, TSI can be accurately calculated for any time in Earth's geologic history.[3]

 Albedo

-But this does not resemble Earth's actual temperature history at all.
-Throughout most of Earth's history, really since we had a solid crust and oceans, the Earth has been warm enough to have liquid water at the surface.
-In fact, snowball earth episodes make up a very small fraction of Earth's temperature history (and none of these episodes occur during the Phanerozoic), and even "ice ages" with polar ice caps take up much less geologic time than time without polar ice caps.
-The Earth has normally been much hotter than today even when the Sun was much less bright than today.
-Now, it's possible that Earth's albedo has varied by more than what I show above, but as R.B.
-Alley has pointed out, even if albedo was as low than the albedo of the moon (0.11), we would not be able to explain why it is that the Earth has had liquid water at the surface for almost all of Earth's geologic history.
-If the Earth's temperature were governed solely by the Sun and albedo, the prevailing climate conditions seen on Earth for the last 4.5 billion years would be impossible.Cosmic Rays
+Clearly the above graph does not resemble Earth's actual temperature history at all.
+Throughout most of Earth's history, since we had a solid crust and oceans, the Earth has been warm enough to have liquid water at the surface.
+In fact, snowball earth episodes make up a very small fraction of Earth's temperature history, and even "ice ages" with polar ice caps take up much less geologic time than time without polar ice caps.
+The Earth has normally been much hotter than today, even though the Sun was much less bright than today in the geologic past.
+In fact, even assuming the albedo of the Moon (0.11), my idealized plot shows the maximum temperature would be about 271 K (about 17 K colder than current temperatures).
+And this is still cold enough for ice to expand and increase albedo to higher than today.
+In reality, given our oceans, it's physically impossible to have albedo this low on Earth.
+If the Earth's temperature were governed solely by the Sun and albedo, the prevailing climate conditions seen on Earth for the last 4.5 billion years would be impossible.Orbital Forcings

 OLR: Greenhouse Gases

 If we include the greenhouse effect, however, we can explain why it is that the Earth has had liquid water at the surface for most of geologic history.
-With Judd et al 2024, we now have pretty good evidence for both CO2 and GMST for the last 485 million years.
+With Judd et al 2024,[1] we now have pretty good evidence for both CO2 and GMST for the last 485 million years.
 CO2 cycles in an out of the climate system on geologic time scales through volcanism, which supply atmospheric CO2, and chemical weathering of rocks is slowly working to remove it as CO2 and H2O interacts with CaSiO3 to remove CO2 from the atmosphere.
 Living organisms also play a role here, since calcified organisms take up CO2 in the process of forming CaCO3 shells.
 When these organisms die, they sink to the bottom and their shells get subducted under subduction zones, where volcanoes may return the carbon to the atmosphere as CO2.
 Tectonic forces change the rates at which these processes occur, as does temperature.
-Chemical weathering occurs at faster rates when climate is warmer, and so this is a stabilizing influence on climate (on time scales of a half million years).
+What's most important for climate here is that chemical weathering occurs at faster rates when climate is warmer, and so this is a stabilizing influence on climate (on time scales of a half million years).
 Chemical weathering increases when climate is warm, reducing CO2 concentrations, and it decreases when temperatures are cool, allowing CO2 to accumulate in the atmosphere.
+In effect, chemical weathering is a slow but steady negative feedback.
+When something perturbs the carbon cycle either towards warming or cooling, these processes work to cool warm periods and warm cool periods in Earth's history.

-Nevertheless, perturbations of the carbon cycle by long-term and large scale volcanic eruptions (as in the eruption of the Siberian Traps that largely caused the Great Dying) can disrupt the climate system faster than these stabilizing mechanisms can restore it, and so atmospheric CO2 levels have changed by large amounts, with CO2 levels reaching 2000 ppm or even 3200 ppm during some times in the Phanerozoic.
+Nevertheless, perturbations of the carbon cycle by long-term and large scale eruptions at Large Igneous Provinces (as in the eruption of the Siberian Traps that largely caused the Great Dying) can disrupt the climate system faster than these stabilizing mechanisms can restore it.
+Biological process also play a large role affecting CO2 concentrations.
+Atmospheric CO2 levels in the Cambrian and Ordovician sometimes reached 2000 ppm or even 3200 ppm, but as land plants flourished cross the continents in the Devonian, CO2 levels began to drop and reached levels similar to current CO2 concentrations in the Carboniferous, and even lower in the early Permian.
 Below I show Judd's reconstruction of CO2 concentrations for the last 485 million years.
 This is the most accurate proxy record we have to date, though there are studies showing variability in CO2 on much shorter time scales that are not represented well on this graph.

 The fascinating aspect of Judd's paper is that, even ignoring solar evolution for the last 485 million years, CO2 explains a great deal of Earth's temperature variability, where 2xCO2 correlates with ~7.7°C on geologic time scales with an r^2 of 0.52.
 CO2 is not the only factor controlling GMST, but it's a very important one.Conclusion